Project Management vs Program Management: Main Differences

 First, take a look at the difference between a project and a program.
 A project is temporary and has an evident beginning and projected end.
 This also means that the scope and resources for a project also have to be clearly defined.
 Unlike a program, projects are not for the daily operation of a workplace.
 Projects are executed with a particular goal in mind and have a specific process that will help to map out how to achieve that goal.

 Meanwhile, programs are initiated for the success of an organization itself.
 Meaning that programs are made to last.
 It has also been found that organizations with established program management are typically much more successful than those without.
-Beyond project and program management, there is also product management.
+Beyond project and program management, there is also product management and portfolio management.

 - increased income